 Atheists Face Discrimination in the U.S.

 One response I have routinely encountered from Christians, and even a few atheists, is that negative attitudes aside, atheists are not actually discriminated against.
 Ah denial, is there nothing you can't do?
+Let's all pause at this point, take a deep breath, and repeat the following: "Just because I haven't personally experienced something does not mean others haven't experienced it or that it isn't a serious problem."
+The world is bigger and more diverse than reflected in our own life experience, and remembering this may help us avoid some common obstacles that limit our effectiveness.

 What is Discrimination?

 Discrimination is not the same thing as being treated unfairly.
 In the legal context in which discrimination is most relevant, it can be defined broadly as unequal treatment for a reason other than ability or legal rights.
 More precise definitions and tests of discrimination are dependent on the context.
 Thus, employment discrimination may work a bit differently than discrimination involving educational opportunity.
-Still, we can abstract some general principles from U.S. law.
+Still, we can consider some general principles from U.S. law.
 Federal (and state) laws prohibit discrimination in areas such as employment, housing, voting rights, educational opportunity, and civil rights on the basis of race, age, sex, nationality, disability, and religion.

 Both Title VII of the Civil Rights Act of 1964 and the Fair Housing Act of 1968 explicitly prohibit discrimination on the basis of religion and the other factors noted above.
 That is, it is unlawful to discriminate against someone (i.e., to treat them unequally in certain specified matters) on the basis of their religious beliefs (or lack thereof).
+Thus, anti-discrimination law would appear to apply to atheists too.

 Examples of Discrimination Against Atheists

 What follows is by no means intended to be an exhaustive list.
-I intend only to provide a handful of notable examples which can be used to educate those arguing that there atheists in the U.S. do not face any sort of discrimination on the basis of their atheism.
+I intend only to provide a handful of examples which can be used to educate those arguing that atheists in the U.S. do not face any sort of discrimination on the basis of their atheism.

 A survey of atheist and other freethought groups completed by Margaret Downey in 2000 reveled that the overwhelming majority of instances of discrimination against atheists are never reported.
 Why?
 According to Downey,